joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/types-of-errors.md

 - _Asynchronous_ _errors_ are run-time errors that occur outside of the normal program flow.
 They generate events and event listeners catch them.
-An asynchronous operation is one in which a function initiates an operation, but doesn’t wait for it to complete.
+An asynchronous operation is one in which a function initiates an operation, but doesn't wait for it to complete.
 You can create an error event listener to wait for the application or user to try some operation.
 If the operation fails, you catch the error with an event listener and respond to the error event.
 Then, the event listener calls an event handler function to respond to